rrumale/python-fullstack-todolist/backend/backend.md

 	<copy>cd $MTDRWORKSHOP_LOCATION; source addAndSourcePropertiesInBashrc.sh</copy>
 	```

-## Task 2: Build and push the Docker images to the OCI Registry
+## TASK 2: Build and push the Docker images to the OCI Registry

 1. Ensure that the "DOCKER_REGISTRY" variable is set